Mean-field dynamics of an infinite-range interacting quantum system: chaos, dynamical phase transition, and localisation: Global mean-field interactions

 \subsection{Stability and Lyapunov exponents}

 We aim to find a correspondence between the dynamical phase transition and non-vanishing Lyapunov exponents in the mean-field picture.
-We determine the Lyapunov exponents by adopting the Bennetin algorithm~\cite{benettin1980lyapunov}, which evolves a set of displaced trajectories with linearized equations of motion determined by the Jacobian, which is for a specific configuration $\vec{\phi}_q$ given by
+We determine the finite-time Lyapunov exponents by adopting the Bennetin algorithm~\cite{benettin1980lyapunov} (see also \aref{app:benettin}), which evolves a set of displaced trajectories with linearized equations of motion determined by the Jacobian.
+The latter is for a specific configuration $\{\vec{\phi}_{q_i}\}$, with $i=1,\ldots L/2$ and $q_i = \frac{2\pi i}{L}$, given by